knative-extensions/autoscaler-keda/ISTIO_DOC.md

 $ helm install keda kedacore/keda --namespace keda --create-namespace
 ```

-Check that all pods in a Running state:
+Check that all pods are in a `Running` state:

 ```bash
 $ kubectl get po -n prometheus